Jump on the Shinkansen – the Japanese Bullet Train in a Class of its Own

 Of course, if you are planning an extended trip around Japan, there is even more reason to consider a Japan Rail Pass.
 You will then be able to use the Shinkansen bullet trains, limited express trains and other JR train/bus services all over Japan.
 Only a special category of Shinkansen trains (the Nozomi and the Mizuho) will require an additional payment.

 When checking the return fare for Shinkansen tickets between Tokyo and Kyoto, you will realise that just the round-trip ticket costs a significant proportion of the total price of the national Japan Rail Pass, however from October 2023 less cost-saving than before due to a price increase (new rates October 2023!).
 Anyway, with just a few more planned train journeys in Japan, it may be well worth the cost – even if not quite as lucrative as before.
-For a longer itinerary in Japan, it is definitely value for money.
+For a longer itinerary in Japan, it is value for money.

 Within its validity period of 7, 14 or 21 days, you will be able to travel to other destinations around Tokyo or beyond at no ‘extra cost’.
-The JR Pass can be used for all Japan Rail national trains, bus services, as well as ferries.
+The JR Pass can be used for all Japan Rail national trains, bus services, and ferries.
 You can even use the rail pass for the Narita Express between Narita Airport and central Tokyo – and the monorail to Haneda Airport!

 Make sure that you get the right Shinkansen reservations (for the specific Shinkansen trains that can be used with the JR Pass) and that you explicitly use the JR Tokyo trains inside and around Tokyo – and not the private subway lines.
 There are multiple other train lines that the JR pass is not valid for.